JnsLns/ptb_experiment_template/README.md

 default [0,0] will be used.
 This means that the coordinate origin for stimulus definition will be in the screen center, which should be convenient in most cases.

-# miscellaneous

-ending a field in tg.s with color means that it will be converted :
-%%% Convert color strings ('white, 'black', 'grey') in fields of 'e.s' whose
-%   names end on 'Color' to PTB color lookup table index.

 # Rough trial generation overview